 In this research, we propose a novel seed initialization algorithm, named ROBIN (ROBust INitialization) that outperforms previous approaches in terms of the clustering quality (distortion), and it is also simple and efficient.
 As the name suggests ROBIN is robust to outliers or variable density.
+It works by imposing hard constraints on the seeds as they are selected.
 Other than k, the number of centers to choose, it takes only one other parameter, mp, the number of neighbors to consider, which is used when computing a measure of the degree to which a potential center is an outlier.
 Furthermore, we also show that ROBIN is not very sensitive to the choice of mp.
 We made extensive experiments on synthetic and real world dataset.
 In synthetic cases, we found that ROBIN finds solutions which are nearly as good as the (known) global optimal solutions.
 For real world datasets, it typically obtains superior distortion scores compared to other methods.